Chances are that if you own a flat in Blagdon you actually own a long leasehold interest over your property

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 35 years unexpired, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |